 If you don’t offer an out-of-hours emergency service you may want to consider it for the following reasons:

 01. It’s extremely valuable for both clients and your vet surgery.

 02. It differentiates your surgery from the competition.

 03. It can be a good (and sometimes untapped) source of new clients.

 04. You can charge higher prices for emergency work.

 However, most vet surgery owners and managers do not want clients to have their mobile numbers (even if they offer out-of-hours services).
 Probably because their partners would not appreciate a wake-up call when Mrs Jones’ dog, Molly, gets a thorn stuck in her paw and needs it removed immediately on Saturday morning.

 So what is the solution for this?

-Time-specific voicemail messages that enable clients to press 1 to be connected to you and allows you to chose the hours that the messages play (the hours you’re happy to provide out of hours emergency appointments).
+Time-specific voicemail messages enable clients to press 1 to be connected to you and allow you to choose the hours that the messages play (the hours you’re happy to provide out-of-hours emergency appointments).

 Whatever suits you, the Yo Telecom phone system is flexible and will suit your needs!